timm017/CLASH_API/README.md

 # TODO: Update package.json so can just do "npm install"
 npm install axios
 npm install properties-reader
+# used for package.json npm start
+npm install concurrently

 To run:
 node app.js